 Smoothies – I tried them before but never really enjoyed them until we started using Complete by Juice Plus.
 This adds an extra level of nutrients, flavor and plant based protein.
 You can most certainly make and enjoy smoothies without.
 It has just been my experience that it’s a better meal replacement with it.
 I’d be cautious about using any other protein supplements with children.
 I have made calls to companies about the safety of their products and they would not return my calls or emails.
 Juice Plus is safe and the most well researched health product, that exist on the market.
 I would also note that our overall concern for protein is exaggerated.

 Smoothie Pops- Frozen version of your favorite smoothie.
-I find this is more kid friendly.
-Example: 2 ripe bananas, a few chunks of frozen mango, 1/4 cup frozen riced cauliflower, 1 scoop Juice Plus+ Complete, 1 tsp of vanilla, water – Freeze in molds over night.
+I find this is method more kid friendly than an actual smoothie.
+Example: 1 ripe banana, a few chunks of frozen mango, frozen riced cauliflower, 1 tsp of vanilla, water – Freeze in favorite popsicle molds over night.

 Low sugar cereals: as general rule of thumb – ingredients you understand, serving size of at least 1 cup, sugar under 10grams, fiber and protein at least 3-4 grams each.
 Serve cereal alongside something natural like fruit (even if the kids do not eat it).
 Options: Freedom, Love Grown, Kashi, Puffins, Cascadian Farms not all of their options are the same so make sure to scan the label.